 Fleet Certification Opportunities

-NTEA is proud to endorse the following training and certification programs administered by the NAFA Fleet Management Association: CAFM (Certified Automotive Fleet Manager) and CAFS (Certified Automotive Fleet Specialist).
+NTEA recognizes the following training and certification programs administered by the NAFA Fleet Management Association: CAFM (Certified Automotive Fleet Manager) and CAFS (Certified Automotive Fleet Specialist).

 Learn more by viewing our truck fleet resources brochure or contact NTEA Fleet Relations Director Chris Lyon at firstname.lastname@example.org or 248-479-8196.